keerah/SendTo_FFmpeg/README.md

 - **SendTo** currently considers the first video and audio streams as the source.
 Although FFmpeg still auto resolves other streams, there's no guarantee it'll work out for each case.
 - When you select a large amount of the files to transcode you may bump into the command line length limitation of 8191 characters.
 To workaround this you can select fewer files.
-- Color management feature is now in Beta stage.

 # Compatibility

-FFmpeg 4, 5 and 6 compatible
+FFmpeg 4.3+, 5 and 6 compatible

 No other dependencies